cenima-ibama/indicar_tools/README.md

 #### Commands:

-**Process**: creates RGB, NDVI and a polygon containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.
+**Process**: Process: creates RGB, NDVI and a raster change detection file containing the losses in the vegetation of the imagery in comparison with the NDVI of the same scene generated 16 days ago.

     indicar process path

+If you want the change detection as a vector file instead of a raster, use the --polygonize parameter:

+    indicar process path --polygonize

-`path` is the path for a compressed file containing the landsat imagery.
+`path` is the path to the compressed LC8 file or to a folder containing the uncompressed files.

 **RGB**: creates only a RGB image, using the bands 6, 5 and 4.
-This RGB gives emphasys on the areas without vegetation.
+This composition gives emphasys to the areas without vegetation.

     indicar process --rgb path